Theorizing Society & Politics

 Strategaeth addysgu a dysgu

-The module is delivered via either one weekly three-hour session, or one two-hour and one one-hour session, consisting of a mixture of lecture and seminar elements.
-The lecture topics are based on presentations of key authors and themes grouped to reflect the main developments and controversies in contemporary social and political theory.
-The seminars are designed to cultivate skills in reading theory and communicating theoretical ideas.
+The module is delivered via a weekly two-hour session consisting of a mixture of lecture and seminar elements.
+The lecture topics are based on presentations of key authors and themes grouped to reflect key developments and controversies in contemporary social and political theory.
+The seminar elements are designed to cultivate skills in reading theory and communicating theoretical ideas.
 The formats include close textual interpretation, debate, and discussion of set topics related to the lectures.
 Seminars will include presentations by students and tasks designed to assist in the preparation of assignments.
 Regular independent reading of difficult texts and independent study supported by Blackboard is an important aspect of the learning experience.
 This will be complemented by individual tutorial support for assessment work.

 - Llythrennedd - Medrusrwydd mewn darllen ac ysgrifennu drwy amrywiaeth o gyfryngau